 All summary audit reports authorised to be published by the vendor will be available on the GSMA NESAS website following completion of the assessment.

 Yes, the auditors and security test laboratories perform very different roles.
 The GSMA appointed NESAS auditors carry out the vendor development and product lifecycle process assessment.

 The NESAS security test laboratories perform network product evaluations.
 These consist of security testing of network products and evidence evaluation.
 The evidence is provided by the equipment vendor and demonstrates that the equipment vendor followed its own development and product lifecycle processes as assessed by the GSMA appointed auditors.

 GSMA maintains a list of accredited NESAS security test laboratories on its website.
-It is not mandatory for test laboratories to be listed there but if a successfully accredited test laboratory wishes to be listed, the test laboratory needs to inform GSMA and submit its ISO 17025 accreditation certificate.
+It is not mandatory for test laboratories to be listed there but if a successfully accredited test laboratory wishes to be listed, the test laboratory needs to inform GSMA and submit its ISO/IEC 17025 accreditation certificate.
 GSMA will then list the test laboratory for the timeframe the certificate is valid.
 Should anything change during this timeframe, or should the accreditation have been renewed, it is the responsibility of the test laboratory to update the GSMA with the latest information related to the accreditation and its status.

 The Network Equipment Security Assurance Scheme Dispute Resolution Committee (NESAS DRC) acts to handle disputes that may arise with regards to the interpretation or implementation of NESAS documentation that have not been resolved between two or more parties.
 The NESAS DRC is appointed on a per dispute basis to ensure each dispute is handled in a non-partisan manner.
 The NESAS dispute resolution process is defined in detail in FS.13 – Network Equipment Security Assurance Scheme – Overview.